 How Does Bankruptcy Affect My Injury Claim – MN Lawyer?

-Our Minnesota personal injury lawyers represent people who have been injured in accidents.
+Our Minnesota personal injury lawyers represent people who have been injured in accidents in Minnesota.
 We do not handle bankruptcy cases, and there are other attorneys who specialize in that.
 However, occasionally, our accident injury cases intersect bankruptcy law, either because the person we are suing declares bankruptcy, or because our own client has to file for bankruptcy.
 Here is a blog article from our personal injury lawyers regarding what happens if the person who injured you declares bankruptcy in MN.

 The Bankruptcy Code permits a debtor in MN to make a choice between the Federal exemption system and the State’s exemption system.
 11 U.S.C. §522(b)(3).

 Minnesota’s exemption system allows an exemption for rights of action for injuries to the person of the debtor or of a relative whether or not resulting in death.
 MS §550.37(22).
 This is not subject to attachment, garnishment or sale on any final process issued from any court.
 Id.
 To qualify under this section, the claim or right of action must flow from an actual physical bodily injury, not simply pain and suffering or defamation.
 208 B.R.
 690, 208 B.R 924.
 Further, rights of action refers only to disputed pending or future claims, and once the settlement is made, the proceeds, including structured settlement payments, are subject to attachment.
 40 B.R.
 746, 95 F.3d 703, MIDLAND V ELDRIDGE (2011).
 Subd.
 22 of this section would be broadly construed to include any damages suffered and sought to be compensated as part of a personal injury action by debtor or debtor’s relative, so that debtors’ claims for permanent disability, pain and suffering, past or future medical losses, loss of past or future income or other economic loss, and loss of consortium could all be claimed as exempt.
 40 B.R.
 746. However, the Minnesota Constitution provides that a debtor may exempt only a reasonable amount of property from garnishment or attachment.
 477 N.W.2d 703, ESTATE OF EMLYN JONES V KVAMME (1995).